mslipper/HandyMiner-CLI/README.md

 just change the directory part that's "C:\\Program\ Files\\mingw-w64\\x86_64-8.1.0-posix-seh-rt_v6-rev0\\bin" which should only be some verion difference (aka: "x86_64-8.1.0-posix-seh-rt_v6-rev0") if any.
 Future reference: This will get bundled in/automated..

 ```

+## Troubleshooting

+### Linux

+If you get an error like "couldn't find platform," this means that your GPU drivers are not installed.
+Try running the driver installation script again.
+Make sure to reboot after installation.